Svedrin/mqtt-pushgateway/README.md

 # Features

-*   For each metric, a "metric_data_age" metric is exported that tells Prometheus when was the last time we received an update for this metric.

-*   Allows metrics to expire if we don't get updates for a while.

 *   Topics can be matched against a set of regular expressions to convert parts of their names into Prometheus keywords.
 Thus, a topic name such as